kravchenya/kravchenya/README.md

 👯 I am curious about technologies and how they can improve our lives.
 Therefore I’m interested in projects which can bring together both of them.

 ### Some of my reads
-🔍 If you like to read text instead of code, you can check my article with comparison of 2 cloud certifications preparation and examination experiences:  [AWS Solution Architect vs Microsoft Azure Developer](https://github.com/kravchenya/AWS_SAA-C01_vs_Azure_AZ-204/)  or about me being a (little) entrepreneur, startuper and investor all together [Hard life of developing a pet project: from 0 to 100](https://github.com/kravchenya/AWS_SAA-C01_vs_Azure_AZ-204/)
+🔍 If you like to read text instead of code, you can check article where I compare of 2 cloud certifications preparation and examination experiences:  [AWS Solution Architect vs Microsoft Azure Developer](https://github.com/kravchenya/AWS_SAA-C01_vs_Azure_AZ-204/)  or about me being a (little) entrepreneur, startuper and investor all together [Hard life of developing a pet project: from 0 to 100](https://github.com/kravchenya/AWS_SAA-C01_vs_Azure_AZ-204/)

 ### What can I do for you
 💬 If you need either carrier advice or advice about architecture of your IT solution, simply get in touch